vmware-archive/projectmonitor/README.md

 We use Pulse internally at Pivotal Labs to display the status of the builds for all our client projects.
-We also have an instance of Pulse running at http://ci.pivotallabs.com that we use for displaying the status of the builds of various open source projects - both of projects Pivotal Labs maintains (such as Desert) and of non-Pivotal projects (such as Rails).
+We also have an instance of Pulse running at http://ci.pivotallabs.com that we use for displaying the status of the builds of various open source projects - both of projects Pivotal Labs maintains (such as Refraction) and of non-Pivotal projects (such as Rails).

 ## Installation